Caring for Your Lash Extensions During Winter

 Practice safe steaming

 There isn’t anything like a dip inside a hot tub or 10-minute steam to chase the wintertime cold from your bones.
-Plus, while saunas, steam rooms, and hot tubs, are safe for use with extensions, you ought to avoid touching the eyes while you are using them.
+Plus, while saunas, steam rooms, and hot tubs, are safe for using with extensions, you ought to avoid touching the eyes while you are using them.
 Extreme heat may soften the adhesive bonds and rubbing the eyes while the bonds are relaxed may cause extensions to pop off.
 Do not be concerned though, so long as you stay clear of touching the extensions, the lashes will not suffer any side effects from the heat; your lash set will return to normal as soon as the lashes cool again.

 For more information on caring for your lash extensions during winter contact the Winnipeg eyelash extensions professional services of Lashes by Lisa today!